Saltar al contenido

 In occasions we have to make decisions that will definitely impact the future of the world in many ways.
 Some people argued that being gay comes with genetics.
 There is a great article about this topic I would like to refer to (http://bit.ly/1E4rFAM).
 In this study Kenrick Vezina makes a pretty good work at understanding the claims of some geneticists regarding genetics homosexuality.
 Michael Bailey, a geneticists from Northwestern University and Kevin Mitchell from Trinity College in Dublin claimed homosexuality has a very strong genetic component linked to the Y chromosome.

 For what I understood in their work there is a difference between sexual preference and sexual orientation, being the later related to the Y chromosome.
 Preference is whether you are attracted to males or females, however orientation is the one linked to that Y chromosome and it is moderately heritable.
 There are regions on this chromosome that influence the development of sexual orientation in men.
 They say there is no universal path to homosexuality across all people and heterosexuality is not a single default state.
 For such, there should be a set of other genes that work together and influence the sexual orientation.
 The conclusion of this work: homosexuality is not a choice, the same as heterosexuality it is not either.
 It should not be labeled as a disorder.
-I encourage you to have a look at that article and make your own conclusions.

 Where are those people who labeled homosexuality as a disease?
 And what is the reason they do not like it?

-I strongly agree with the American Society of Reproductive Medicine that an over-arching ethical question is whether it is acceptable to help unmarried individuals or couples to reproduce, regardless of their sexual orientation.
+The American Society of Reproductive Medicine states that an over-arching ethical question is whether it is acceptable to help unmarried individuals or couples to reproduce, regardless of their sexual orientation.
 Several investigations have concluded that children born and raised from these couples do not show difference from children born and raised from heterosexual couples.
 Also it is interesting to see that in 2011, 46% of all US births were to unmarried women.
 This also shows that a large percentage of professional women have decided to undergo the path of parenting without the need of a male partner, in this case they use donors chosen from sperm banks.
 This figure it is likely to be increasing in the next years.

 Currently in the United States there is an estimated 6 to 14 million children being raised by at least one gay or lesbian parent, usually as a result of a heterosexual relation.
 The proportion of children born to unmarried mothers hit a record 47.5% (number of 346,595) in the UK last year.
 The figure has risen from 25% in 1988 and just 11% in 1979.
 The following data shows the number of household with children in the US: